The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram

-\paragraph{Large-width HP scalings.} The tractability of the NTK limit stems from an initialization scaling that makes the model asymptotically linear in its parameters.
-The key role of the initialization scale (or explicit scaling factors) in determining the asymptotic training regime was first emphasized in~\citep{chizat2019lazy}, which also argued that this lazy kernel\footnote{We write lazy-kernel to mark the distinction with the lazy-ODE regime.} regime is suboptimal due to the absence of feature learning.
+\paragraph{Large-width HP scalings.} The theoretical tractability of the NTK limit stems from an initialization scaling that makes the model asymptotically linear in its parameters.
+The key role of the initialization scale (or explicit scaling factors) in determining the asymptotic training regime was first emphasized in~\citep{chizat2019lazy}, which also argued that this lazy-kernel\footnote{We write lazy-kernel to mark the distinction with the lazy-ODE regime.} regime is suboptimal due to the absence of feature learning.
 The classification of HP scalings was then extended to deep MLPs in~\citep{geiger2020disentangling}, and a complete classification for finite depth MLPs was proposed in~\citep{yang2021tensor}.
-The latter identified \(\mu\)P—combining mean-field scaling in the output layer with standard scaling in other layers—as achieving ``maximal feature updates''.
+The latter identified \(\mu\)P—combining mean-field scaling in the output layer with standard scaling in other layers—as achieving the maximal (feature) update (MU) regime.
 It was demonstrated in~\citep{yang2021tuning} that $\mu$P enables zero-shot HP transfer between models of different widths.
-In our setting, this scaling corresponds to requiring a backward pass with entrywise scale \(1/D\) (it appears in our analysis in Section~\ref{sec:scaling-D}).
+In our setting, this scaling corresponds to requiring a backward pass with entrywise scale \(1/D\) (this condition appears in our analysis in Section~\ref{sec:scaling-D}).